Board of Directors vs. An Advisory Board – What’s the difference?

-Nature of Advice
+3. Nature of Advice

-As an experienced board member, Ginger notes that the advice of the board of directors is more strategic and focused on a higher level.
-Shareholder value is a major consideration on the board of directors and any decisions made have a higher level of impact.
-But on the advisory board, advice tends to be more specific to the actual changes happening in the company on an operational level.
+The advice of the board of directors is more strategic and focused on a higher level.
+Shareholder value is a major consideration on the directory board and any decisions they make have a higher level of impact, which Silverman notes.
+However, on the advisory board advice tends to be more specific to the actual changes happening in the company on an operational level.
 Participation from board members is more active on an advisory board, and there is a free flow of information and discussion.

-Expenses and Compensation
+4. Expenses and Compensation

 It costs more to create, manage, and compensate a board of directors than it does an advisory board.
 Additionally, the company covers travel expenses and attendance fees for the board of directors.
 Attendance fees for board meetings depend on the size of the company.
 The larger the organization, the higher their attendance fees.

 Learn how you can find reliable, experienced business advisors at Cerius Advisors.
 We can help you avoid painful lessons by talking to someone who has already been down the road before you!